 The removal of wisdom teeth, or third molar, is one of the most common procedures carried out in the UK.
 Wisdom teeth are the last to come through; most people have four wisdom teeth, one in each corner.
-Your wisdom teeth usually grow through the gums during your late teens or early twenties, this can cause problems as at this time all 28 of your adult teeth are in place and there sometimes isn’t enough room in your mouth for the new wisdom teeth.
+Your wisdom teeth usually grow through the gums during your late teens or early twenties, this can cause problems as by this time all 28 of your adult teeth are in place and there sometimes isn’t enough room in your mouth for the new wisdom teeth.
 This means that these wisdom teeth can emerge at an angle or get stuck and only partially emerge.
 You should see your dentist if you are experiencing severe pain or discomfort from your wisdom teeth.

 How are Wisdom Teeth removed?

 Either a dentist or a specialist surgeon working in a hospital can remove your wisdom teeth.
 If it has been recommended you have your wisdom teeth removed, an X-ray of your mouth will be taken to determine who should carry out the procedure.

 Before your wisdom teeth are removed, you will be given an injection of local anaesthetic in order to numb the tooth and surrounding area.